umbraco/UmbracoDocs/Extending/Packages/Packages-on-Umbraco-Cloud/index.md

 However now you do a content transfer to your Cloud environment, and one of three things will happen:

-1. You got super lucky and the ID you had on local happened to be the same as what your media item was assigned on your Cloud environment.
+1. You got lucky and the ID you had on local happened to be the same as what the media node was assigned on your Cloud environment.
-1. Your page will now show a different image as the id you had corresponds to something else on this environment.
+1. Your page will now show a different image as the ID you had corresponds to something else on this environment.
-1. You will get a YSOD as it can't find any media items with that id.
+1. You will get an error on the frontend as it can't find any media nodes with that ID.

 To prevent this from happening we will need to use a ValueConnector.